 Swelling around an incomplete injury may present symptoms of a complete injury.
 However, once the swelling goes down, after about 7–10 days, the doctor can distinguish between the two types of injuries.

-A neurologist will then conduct a complete neurological examination, in which they will usually:
+A neurologist will then conduct a

 - ask the person questions about their symptoms and other health conditions